tscode/MathGL.jl/README.md

 It relies on the C interface of MathGL, wrapping it with julia to a (hopefully) convenient degree.

-MathGL.jl is currently under construction, still lacks most of the functions provided by MathGL and is probably not portable (only linux tested).
+MathGL.jl is currently under construction, still lacks much of the functions provided by MathGL and is probably not portable (only linux tested).
+Plotting functions from the sections "4.14 Dual plotting" on (in the manual) are still missing, the rest should be implemented (with only few exceptions).

 ### Requirements
 Besides the code of this repository, you will need a working and up-to-date